Purple Coneflower Seeds (Echinacea purpurea) and Plants for Butterflies!

 Our seeds are stored in refrigeration so are ready for planting.
 We have had good germination rates with this seed.
 Seeds can be directly sowed outdoors once the weather warms up or they can be started early indoors.
-Plant the seeds about 1/8 inch deep and keep moist.
-Ours germinated in about 1-2 weeks.
+Plant the seeds about 1/8 inch deep (barely cover) and keep moist.
+We see germination start in about`1-2 weeks.

 Plants started from seed may bloom the first year if started early and with a long growing season but in most cases they will skip the first year and bloom the second.
 Starting these seeds mid to late summer will produce flowering plants the next year.
 Space plants about 18-24 inches apart.